- Who The Hell Is This Guy?

 Incidentally, the movie theaters also had signs that said something like, Stop Pay Television!
 Sign Petition Here!
 Pay to watch TV? can you imagine!

-Another night, we were awakened by a noise in our backyard and long story short this story climaxed with the five of us looking out the window, captivated by a family of raccoons that had knocked over our backyard trash cans and were enjoying a late supper.
+Another night, we were awakened by a noise in our backyard and long story short this story climaxed with the five of us hanging out a window, captivated by a family of raccoons that had knocked over our backyard trash cans and were enjoying a late supper.
 Much larger, but much cuter, than rats.

 When we shared our delight with the neighbors we were quickly disabused of our notions and informed that as far as the neighborhood was concerned these were giant rats and should be treated accordingly.

 The bad news was that we had a tiny house with a tiny backyard because the house had been built at the back of the property.
-While the front yard was decently sized it sloped downward from the street making it difficult to play wiffle ball or lawn darts.
+While the front yard was decently sized it sloped downward from the street making it difficult to play Wiffle ball or Lawn Darts (the original version; giant, potentially deadly darts).

 The good news was that where the tiny backyard ended a patch of woods began that sloped down to a creek.
 After having been born and raised in the city it seemed like a forest to me.
 We played in that creek, which was perhaps two feet deep, and didn't pay much attention to the junk it was polluted with.
 Compared to inner-city Pittsburgh (with an h) this was a sylvan paradise.